pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Split `ProbabilityModel` into three new typeclasses -- `Bayes`, `Kolmogorov`, `Sampler` -- as well as `cats.Monad`.
-  The three new axle typeclasses include syntax.
+  The three axle typeclasses include syntax.

 * Rename `ConditionalProbabilityTable.values` to `domain`